xcfrg/blog/content/posts/iss-rev-2025.md

 But after looking at this function and at the flag carefully, we notice a *huge problem*, the constraints are not well defined enough to find a single ASCII solution.
 Our checksum is only 4 bytes long (size of an int), and [our flag is much longer than that](https://en.wikipedia.org/wiki/Pigeonhole_principle). **There are hundreds of thousands of valid ASCII flags that pass this checksum and are considered a valid check by the program.**

-However, this challenge, while broken, we still solved.
+However, this challenge, while broken, was still solved.
 How?
 Guessing.

 `bhbureauCTF{?S3cr#tUnv3"l3dx-}`
 Looking at the corrupted flag, we can guess some of the more obvious corrupted characters.
 We can replace the `#` with a `3`, and the `"` with a `1`.
 We also need to guess that the character set is `[a-zA-Z0-9\-]`, as there will still be many valid ASCII solutions.